polarbeargo/Security-Engineer-Nanodegree-Program-Adversarial-Resilience-Assessing-Infrastructure-Security/README.md

 cat  /etc/rsyslog.conf
 We can see  the /etc/rsyslog.conf and set $FileCreateMode to 0640.
 ![image39]

+On windows we see event viewer and subscriptions are empty which means remote subscriptions related Windows Events Forwarder is not being used.
+![image56]
+![image55]

 ### Step 4: Assess Authentication Management at Targeted Assets
 #### Task 1: